MSorkun/qa-takehome-linq/postman-notes.md

   item1.X-ABLabel: Linq
   END:VCARD

+- **Findings and Concerns**
-### This endpoint works without login or authentication and exposes full personal data, including phone and email.
+This endpoint works without login or authentication and exposes full personal data, including phone and email.
-### This may expose user data publicly to anyone with the profile link.
+This may expose user data publicly to anyone with the profile link.

 ---